 You will likely experience a range of emotions if you suffer a slip and fall accident, including everything from embarrassment and fear to anger and frustration.
-Los Angeles slip and fall injury lawyer Sean Salamati understands that in the immediate aftermath of an accident, emotions run high and it may be hard to think clearly.
+Slip and fall lawyer in Los Angeles Sean Salamati understands that in the immediate aftermath of an accident, emotions run high and it may be hard to think clearly.
 Here are a few simple recommendations for what do after a fall to improve your opportunity to recover damages to compensate you for injuries.

 Even if you have a great memory, you might have trouble remembering all of the circumstances surrounding a slip and fall accident in the weeks or months after it happens.
 The key to winning your slip and fall lawsuit is to show that the negligent party created or knew about a dangerous condition that caused your accident.
 Collect as much evidence at the scene of your slip and fall injury as you can, or ask someone at the scene to get as much of this information as is possible: